jonasmoons/data-driven-learning/README.md

+# This is the GitHub page for the course Fundamentals of Machine Learning at the University of Applied Sciences Utrecht

 ## What is on Canvas and what is on GitHub?
 * On GitHub: example Notebooks, slides, extra material, exercises (in slides), public data sets for exercises
 * On Canvas: student manual, assignments, overview of content per week, non-public data sets